 Dragon Slayer IV: Drasle Family is one of the only early games in the franchise that was never released on the PC-88 or 98 series of computers.
 Instead, it was initially released on the MSX and MSX2 platforms.
 The games are mostly the same, though there are some minor differences in the level design.
 The MSX version has lesser quality sprites with transparent colors (a common issue with the system), while MSX2 version has much better looking graphics overall.
 The MSX2 version is also a bit faster, and adds a small intro sequence where the logo breaks out of the bricks, as each member of the family is introduced.
 Neither has any scrolling screens, which is also typical of MSX games.

 The Famicom port was published by Namcot, which was actually released a few weeks before the MSX versions, making it one of Falcom’s first titles that was designed for both the console and computer audience.
-It was developed (at least in part) by Compile, who also ported a few other Falcom games to Nintendo’s 8-bit system like Romancia and Asteka II (known as Tombs & Treasures in English.)
 The end credits list the developers as “Quintet”, assuming many to believe it was developed by the same team that eventually left Falcom to create games like Actraiser and Soul Blazer, but this was just a nickname given to the development team and it having the same name was a coincidence.

 The game plays like the MSX2 version, although without the intro, and with the addition of scrolling in the rooms (though it still flip-scrolls every few screens).
 The graphics are pretty similar, but the color schemes in some areas are different.
 The most of the basic layout of the dungeon is pretty much the same, but some of the rooms have been altered a bit, and the whole right side of the map is drastically different.
 There are also a few new and different songs, particularly the item selection song and Pochi’s theme.
 There’s also some weird spelling differences in the names between the versions.
 It’s a bit of a shame that so many other games in the Dragon Slayer series have been ported and remade several times over (like Xanadu and Sorcerian), and we’ve never seen a redone “Renewal” version of Drasle Family.
 Too bad, because the now-popular Metroid style play mechanics and huge game world would potentially bring in a lot of new gamers, if they updated some of the shakier aspects a bit.
 The reason for this seems to be a rights issue, since other companies were involved with the 8-bit port.
 Only mobile ports and emulations of the MSX versions have seen digital distribution.